mayurloved/Share-Plugin-for-iPhone-and-Android/README.md

 ## 4. CREDITS ##

-This plugin was enhanced for Plugman / PhoneGap Build by [Eddy Verbruggen](http://www.x-services.nl).
+This plugin was enhanced for Plugman / PhoneGap Build by [Mayur Panchal](http://www.x-services.nl).
 The Android code was entirely created by the author.
 The iOS code was inspired by [Cameron Lerch](https://github.com/bfcam/phonegap-ios-social-plugin).
 I also included a nice enhancement posted [here](https://github.com/bfcam/phonegap-ios-social-plugin/issues/3#issuecomment-21353674) to allow sharing files from the internet.